Consulting Presentation Automation: The Slide Deck Bottleneck Is Eating Your Engagement Margins

 That's not a rounding error.
 It's more than most consultants spend on software tools combined.

 And these are conservative numbers.
-If your senior consultant is the one building the deck (and in most practices, they are, because nobody else has the context), you're paying your highest-cost team member to do your lowest-value work.
+If your lead consultant is the one building the deck (and in most boutique firms, they are, because nobody else has the context or the design judgment), you're paying your highest-cost team member to do your lowest-value work.
+Worse, every engagement bottlenecks on that one person at the same step.
+This is exactly where the operating system your team needs turns associates into deliverable owners while your lead polishes.

 Arthur D. Little partnered with Azure OpenAI and cut presentation curation time by 50%.
 BCG's internal data shows 70% of time saved through Deckster gets reinvested into higher-value client work.
 The firms solving this problem aren't just saving time.
 They're redeploying it into revenue-generating activities.